dmoutray/kairos-todo-app/README.md

 ### Session storage

-The sessionStorage API is used to keep track of the user's login state.
-This prevented page refreshes from affecting the username on the home page.
+The sessionStorage API can be used to keep track of a user's login state.
+This will prevent page refreshes from affecting the username on the home page.

 ### Props/controlled components/stateless functional components